benhook1013/space-game/PLAN.md

   targeting and Tractor Aura ranges, an Engine Tuning option for faster movement and a Shield Booster that slowly regenerates health
-- Settings overlay with master volume slider and sliders for HUD, minimap, text, joystick, targeting, Tractor Aura and mining ranges, plus a reset button
+- Settings overlay with master volume slider and sliders for HUD, minimap, text, joystick, targeting, Tractor Aura and mining ranges, starfield tile size, plus a reset button
 - Game works offline after the first load thanks to the service worker
 - Deterministic world-space starfield replaces the parallax background:
   - Stars spawn per chunk via Poisson-disk sampling seeded by chunk coordinates.
   - Simplex noise modulates density for subtle clusters.
+  - Layered parallax with independent density multipliers and twinkle speeds adds depth.
   - Weighted size/brightness spread (≈80% tiny, 19% small, 1% medium) with optional
     colour jitter adds variety.
   - Each chunk pre-renders to a cached `Picture`, dropping tiles outside a small